The University of Haifa School of Public Health is pleased to offer its 6th annual Global Health Graduate Summer Program!

 3. Social or Program Fee: $800 total for trips throughout the country on weekends and some social functions at the University.
 These costs will include in-country transportation, a guide, and entrance fees for national sites, such as Caesarea, Bet Shan, Jerusalem sites, and so forth.
 The number and exact locations of trips will be determined by the size of the group and will be announced shortly before the Summer Program begins.
 Once students complete their registration and after the registration deadline (May 15th), students will receive a schedule for the trips and tours offerings.

-4. Health insurance is $1.60 / day.
-Once students have sent in their form, the University of Haifa will arrange insurance for them.
+4. Health insurance is $1.65/day.
+Once students have sent in their form, the University of Haifa will arrange insurance for them and add the fee to their invoice.

 5. $450 / month for on-campus housing.
 The International School will arrange rooms in the Talia dorms for students once they have successfully completed their applications and have been accepted into the program.
 Find out more about housing here.